ragavanrajan/expenseTracker/README.md

 http://localhost:4200/createEntry

-2. Go to Auth.service.ts file under app/services folder and replace the config section with your autho client id -- check the comments section in this file
+3. Go to Auth.service.ts file under app/services folder and replace the config section with your autho client id -- check the comments section in this file

+4. Then do the `npm install` in terminal